 Nicholas Everitt Park in Oulton Broad is situated on the edge of the southernmost point of the broads, so the views are pretty spectacular!

-Once you've built up an appetite, find a place amongst the trees to lay your blanket or grab one of the BBQ spots (you need to take your own BBQ long and fill out a BBQ permit form available from the info hut) if a juicy burger rather than a soggy sandwich is what you fancy.
+Once you've built up an appetite, find a place among the trees to lay your blanket or grab one of the BBQ spots (you need to take your own BBQ along and fill out a BBQ permit form available from the info hut) if a juicy burger rather than a soggy sandwich is what you fancy.

 Dogs are welcome on the Quay (but not inside the fenced play areas) and there's plenty of space for them to enjoy a game of fetch.
 Once you've finished off your scotch eggs and sarnies, walk over the bridge and stop by the cafe to treat everyone to an ice cream or ice lolly.

-Covehithe Beach, near Kessingland is like a pirates cove and so is sure to spark imaginations and is a fun spot for a little explorers lunch.
+Covehithe Beach, near Kessingland is rural and wild, sure to spark imaginations, providing the perfect fun spot for a little explorer's lunch.
 Only accessible by foot (and not suitable for pushchairs), the remote stretch is surrounded by cliffs so an afternoon building a den from the flotsam and jetsam before enjoying cake will make a fun day for all.

 Whilst in the coastal village of Kessingland, pay a visit to Africa Alive!
 Here you can meet the animals of the African savannah, enjoy the soft play area and outdoor play area, take a ride on the safari train and get up close and personal with some of the park's smaller inhabitants and insects in the Discovery Centre.